-Warsaw, Poland – Poland’s ruling party has found a new scapegoat: the LGBT community.
+Warsaw, Poland – Poland’s ruling party and its chairman Jaroslaw Kaczynski have found in the LGBT community a new scapegoat.

 During a meeting held Wednesday in the city of Wloclawek, central Poland, chairman of the ruling Law and Justice (PiS) party Jaroslaw Kaczynski described the LGBT rights movement as a foreign import that threatens the identity of the Polish nation.